 Acceptance of Transfer Credits

 We will accept transferable credits from other accredited institutions of higher education and from other programs at Washington University, provided that the didactic courses are considered to be essentially equivalent to the courses offered in our program.
 The Program administration will make such determinations.
-However, in order to graduate from the MSIBS program, at least 75% of the credits must be completed through the MSIBS program (residency requirement).
-Therefore, MSIBS will accept a maximum of 10 transfer credits.
+If a course was included as part of an earned degree, the course will be waived, however, the credit hours will be replaced with an approved elective.
+To graduate from the MSBDS or MSIBS program at least 75% of the credits must be completed through our graduate program (residency requirement).
+Therefore, we will accept a maximum of 10 transfer credits.